karelia/MockServer/Documentation/Design-template.md

 In general with unit tests it should only really be dealing with a single connection at a time.
 However, there are situations such as the HTTP authentication handshake where a response on the first connection can cause it to close and a second connection attempt be made.
 In these situations the second connection may occur before the first has completely finished closing.

 For this reason, the server can accept multiple simultaneous connections.
-It just spawns a new <KMSConnection> for each one though, using the same responses.
+It just spawns a new <KMSConnection> for each one, using the same responder object.

-Each <KMSConnection> object just lives on the current run loop, reading input from the stream that it's associated with, passing it to the <KMSResponder> object, and acting on the commands that it gets back (generally by sending back data).
+Each <KMSConnection> object lives on the current run loop, reading input from the stream that it's associated with, passing it to the <KMSResponder> object, and acting on the commands that it gets back (generally by sending back data).
 When it is closed (externally, or in response to a close command), it tells the server, which then releases it.

 Responding To Requests
 ----------------------